skyeskyeskye/PENN_CYBERSECURITY_FINAL/Blue_Team_Defensive/Defensive_Operations.md

   - **Metric**: http.request.bytes
   - **Threshold**: when the sum over all documents is above 3500 for the last minute
   - **Vulnerability Mitigated**: HTTP Request Smuggling
   - **Reliability**: Medium- there can be triggers over the baseline because there isn't enough data collected (yet) to know what the best baseline is.
-(Trigger might need to b adjusted higher or lower to be more reliable.)
+For example, there might be times when there is a legitimate, work-related reason to have an increase in http.request.bytes.
+(Trigger might need to be adjusted higher or lower over time to be more reliable.)

 #### Alert 3: CPU Usage Monitor